Skip to content

 Territory Design

 Territory design directly impacts scheduling performance, dispatcher usability, and optimization quality.
-Poor territory design is one of the most common Field Service anti-patterns.
+Getting it wrong is one of the most common Field Service anti-patterns.

 Hierarchy Structure